1alexamartinez/HangmanGame/README.md

 3.As the user guesses the correct letters, the word will reveal itself: H_rr_ Pott_r.

+After the user wins/loses the game will automatically choose another word and make the user play it.

 # Key

 Wins: (# of times user guessed the word correctly).